PSESS2020/Vimsu_prototype/README.md

 - Opera Version 70.0.3728.71 or newer

 ## Uploading lectures
-After VIMSU is sucessfully hosted, you can upload lectures by doing the following steps:
+After VIMSU is sucessfully hosted, you can upload lectures by following the steps below:

 1. Go to the VIMSU homepage and log into your account.
 2. Press the `Upload` button.